Limit theorems for random Motzkin paths near boundary: Introduction

 \subsection{Motivation from physics literature: geometric boundary measures on both ends}

-Our original motivation came from recent results in the mathematical physics literature, where generalized geometric measures are assumed for both end points in a representation for the stationary measure of an asymmetric simple exclusion process in \cite{derrida04asymmetric} and \cite{barraquand2022Motzkin}.
-Namely, consider $\alpha_n = \rho_0^n, \beta_n = \rho_1^n, n\ge 0$ with $\rho_0\in(0,1)$.
-Then, the condition \eqref{eq:rho_1} becomes
+Our original motivation came from some results in the mathematical physics literature, where generalized measures for both end points arise in a random Motzkin path representation for the stationary measure of a totaly asymmetric simple exclusion process (TASEP) with open boundaries in \cite{derrida04asymmetric} and for a more general open asymmetric simple exclusion process \cite{barraquand2022Motzkin}.
+As suggested by one of the reviewers, our results imply a similar representation for the stationary measures of a half-open totally asymmetric simple exclusion process (TASEP) that appeared (in more generality) in \citet{liggett75ergodic}, which we now explain.

+Recall that a TASEP with open boundaries is a continuous time finite-state Markov process that models a configuration of particles at sites $\{1,\dots,L\}$ which can hop to the adjacent empty spot on the right with rate 1.
+Particles can arrive at site 1 at rate $\alpha>0$ and can leave site $L$ at rate $\beta>0$.
+The stationary distribution of this Markov process is referred to as the stationary measure of open TASEP.

+\citet[Section 2.5]{derrida04asymmetric} provided the following description of the stationary measure of open TASEP with boundary parameters $\alpha+\beta>1$ via random Motzkin paths with generalized geometric boundary weights.
+Fix $L\ge 1$.
+Consider a random Motzkin path $\vv\gamma\topp L$ as in our setup of length $L$ selected using boundary weights $\alpha_n = \rho_0^n, \beta_n = \rho_1^n, n\ge 0$ with and with constant wedge weights \eqref{eq:abc} with $\sigma=2$.
+In our setup with general geometric weights, the assumption \eqref{eq:rho_1} now becomes $\rho_0\rho_1<1$ which is exactly $\alpha+\beta>1$.